iipiam/bss/deployment/README.md

-# BlindSpot System - Deployment Package for Alibaba Cloud
+# BlindSpot System - Deployment Package for Cloud Infrastructure

-This directory contains all the necessary scripts, configurations, and documentation needed to deploy the BlindSpot System (BSS) on Alibaba Cloud ECS infrastructure.
+This directory contains all the necessary scripts, configurations, and documentation needed to deploy the BlindSpot System (BSS) on cloud server infrastructure.

 ## 📁 Directory Structure